Huy-Ngo/acanban/docs/source/appendix/glossary.rst

       disabilities, such as people using devices with small screens or using slow Internet connection.

-      Our system is accessible more in the latter sense.
+      In this document, *accessibility* usually refers to the latter sense.

    Asynchronous Server Gateway Interface (ASGI)